DjangoGirls/tutorial-extensions/heroku/README.md

 ## The `runtime.txt` file

-We need to tell Heroku which Python version we want to use.
+We also need to tell Heroku which Python version we want to use.
 This is done by creating a `runtime.txt` in the `djangogirls` directory using your editor's "new file" command, and putting the following text (and nothing else!) inside:

     python-3.4.2

-## mysite/local_settings.py
+## `mysite/local_settings.py`

-There is a difference between settings we are using locally (on our computer) and settings for our server.
-Heroku is using one database, and your computer is using a different database.
+Because it's more restrictive than PythonAnywhere, Heroku wants to use different settings from the ones we use on our locally (on our computer).
+Heroku wants to use Postgres while we use SQLite for example.
 That's why we need to create a separate file for settings that will only be available for our local environment.

 Go ahead and create `mysite/local_settings.py` file.
 It should contain your `DATABASE` setup from your `mysite/settings.py` file.
 Just like that: